loland/loland.github.io/_posts/2023-09-15-embedded-shellcode-obfuscation.markdown

 {% endhighlight %}

 <br>
 #### 5.3.
-Stack String
+Stack Strings (Fail)
 Building strings on the stack didn't work either.
-Avoided the use of functions and loops - even tried to be sneaky by deleting `kernel32_str` immediately after use, but FLOSS still extracted the complete "kernel32.dll" string.
+Avoided the use of functions and loops - even tried to be sneaky by zeroing `kernel32_str` immediately after use, but FLOSS still extracted the complete "kernel32.dll" string.

 {% highlight cpp %}
 char L[] {"abcdefghijklmnopqrstuvwxyz"};